 In this post, I'm sharing my “formula” for success for providing my students exactly what they need for learning.

 For the most part, I do pull many of the same students based on need.
-As a special educator, I'm aware of specific goals my students are working towards and the most beneficial supports that can be provided both in an inclusion setting and small groups.
+As a special educator, I'm aware of specific goals my students are working towards and the most beneficial supports that can be provided using a variety of instructional settings.

 These boosts can also come in the form of behavior, i.e.: providing close proximity, specific feedback, and a few extra high fives.
 Small groups can also lend the opportunity for higher order thinking tasks and enrichment.

-The main idea I want to dispel is that small groups are just for those students struggling academically.
+The main idea I want to dispel is that these groups are just for those students struggling academically.
 There are MANY children and circumstances that warrant a closer setting.

-A few weeks ago, I shared this page at a professional development – it's a helpful reference tool to use when determining who may benefit from a short stint at my small group table:
+A few weeks ago, I shared this page at a professional development – it's a helpful reference tool to use when determining who may benefit from a short stint in a small group setting:

-This PD was specifically for math instruction, but it could be easily adapted to other content areas.
+This professional development was specifically for math instruction, but it could be easily adapted to other content areas.